-- Develop a plan of action for a tornado event include home, work, school, and outdoor situations. - Have tornado drills on a regular basis - Encourage all households to maintain a disaster supply kit: - A 3-day supply of water (1 gallon per person per day) - Non-perishable food items - One change of clothing and shoes per person - One blanket or sleeping bag per person - A first-aid kit, including all prescription medicines - A battery-powered NOAA weather radio with warning alarm and extra batteries - A flashlight and extra batteries - Special items for infants, elderly or disabled individuals - Listen to the latest forecasts, especially when planning outdoor activities. - Publicize multi-media access to tornado watches and warnings. - Inspect designated tornado shelters for compliance with building codes to ensure their ability to withstand high winds. - Install warning systems that are not completely dependent upon electricity. - Pursue programs to provide or subsidize the provision of weather radios to low-income populations. - Evaluate the need for tornado safe rooms, particularly for mobile home parks. - Analyze the shelter requirements for temporary residents/visitors to the elder care facilities. - Evaluate the need for tornado safe rooms, particularly for mobile home parks. - Initiate mobile home anchoring program - Build tornado safe room where deemed necessary. - Ensure all critical facilities have a backup source of power generators - Train, equip and maintain Storm Spotter cadre - Build community shelters in critical locations in close proximity to the County EOC.
+- Construction of a tornado safe room/community shelter in the Bandana community. - Develop a plan of action for a tornado event include home, work, school, and outdoor situations. - Have tornado drills on a regular basis. - Encourage all households to maintain a disaster supply kit: - A 3-day supply of water (1 gallon per person per day) - Non-perishable food items - One change of clothing and shoes per person - One blanket or sleeping bag per person. - A first-aid kit, including all prescription medicines. - A battery-powered NOAA weather radio with warning alarm and extra batteries - A flashlight and extra batteries - Special items for infants, elderly or disabled individuals - Listen to the latest forecasts, especially when planning outdoor activities. - Publicize multi-media access to tornado watches and warnings. - Inspect designated tornado shelters for compliance with building codes to ensure their ability to withstand high winds. - Install warning systems that are not completely dependent upon electricity. - Pursue programs to provide or subsidize the provision of weather radios to low-income populations. - Evaluate the need for tornado safe rooms, particularly for mobile home parks. - Analyze the shelter requirements for temporary residents/visitors to the elder care facilities. - Evaluate the need for tornado safe rooms, particularly for mobile home parks. - Initiate mobile home anchoring program. - Build tornado safe room were deemed necessary.

+- Ensure all critical facilities have a backup source of power generators. - Train, equip and maintain Storm Spotter cadre - Build community shelters in critical locations specifically in close proximity to the County EOC.